xplosionmind/old.tommi.space/_notes/public/Website development.md

 1. Improve `<noscript>`
 	- CSS only [dark/light mode **toggle**](https://youtu.be/b4FBTr5pSgw "How to  make a CSS-only theme toggle")
 2. Consider using [jekyll-git-metadata](https://github.com/ivantsepp/jekyll-git_metadata/ "jekyll-git-metadata on GitHub") instead of jekyll-modified-at and insert a “last updated” entry on homepage (or footer)
+1. cool app image preview if a page is added to a home shortcut
 1. [Integrate Urlint](https://urlint.co/integration/github.html "Urlint")
 3. Use [jekyll-multisite](https://github.com/sumdog/jekyll-multisite "jekyll-multisite on GitHub") with [quitsocialmedia.club](https://quitsocialmedia.club "Quit Social Media") and [PISE notes](https://pise-notes.tk "PISE notes")
 4. Use [jekyll-auth](https://github.com/benbalter/jekyll-auth/ "jekyll-auth on GitHub") to limit content availability